Bluesky at Home » DIY Projects » 2 Cute DIY Planters for St. Patrick’s Day

 2 Cute DIY Planters for St. Patrick’s Day

-St. Patrick’s Day is our next holiday.
-Are you ready for some green decor?
-Learn how to make a pretty green vignette for your home with these 2 cute DIY planters for St. Patrick’s Day.
+St. Patrick’s Day is a super fun holiday.
+Are you ready for some lucky green decor?
+Learn how to make a pretty green vignette for your home with these two cute DIY planters for St. Patrick’s Day.

 You can use these easy DIY St. Patrick’s Day decor ideas as a fun centerpiece or as the focal point of a coffee table vignette.
 Or it could be the beginning of an easy spring tablescape.